 2 Active sensor types and typical characteristics

-There are five active spaceborne sensor types addressed in this Recommendation:
+There are six active spaceborne sensor types addressed in this Recommendation:

+Type 1: Radar sounders – Sensors looking at nadir employing lower centre frequencies for ground-penetrating radar (GPR) applications, which measure the radar return from the Earth’s surface and subsurface to identify and characterize underground features such as aquifers and ice sheets.

-Type 1: Synthetic aperture radars (SAR) – Sensors looking to one side of the nadir track, collecting a phase and time history of the coherent radar echo from which a radar image of the Earth’s surface from the returned echo or topography from interferometric returns can be produced.
+Type 2: Synthetic aperture radar (SAR) imagers – Sensors looking to one side of the nadir track, collecting a phase and time history of the coherent radar echo from which a radar image of the Earth’s surface from the returned echo or topography from interferometric returns can be produced.

-Type 2: Altimeters – Sensors looking at nadir, measuring the precise time between a transmit event and receive event, to extract the precise altitude of the Earth’s ocean surface.

 Type 3: Scatterometers – Sensors pointing at various look angles relative to the sides of the nadir track, using the measurement of the return echo power variation with aspect angle to determine the roughness of land surface or to determine the wind direction and speed on the Earth’s ocean surface.

+Type 4: Altimeters – Sensors looking at nadir, measuring the precise time between a transmit event and receive event, to extract the precise altitude of the Earth’s ocean surface.

-Type 4: Precipitation radars – Sensors scanning perpendicular to nadir track which measure the radar echo from rainfall in order to determine the rainfall rate over the Earth’s surface and the three-dimensional structure of rainfall.
+Type 5: Precipitation radars – Sensors scanning perpendicular to nadir track which measure the radar echo from rainfall in order to determine the rainfall rate over the Earth’s surface and the three-dimensional structure of rainfall.